niolabs/nio-docker/default_project/blocks/communication/README.md

 ------------
 None

+***

 Subscriber
 ==========
-Subscribe to the configured topic and output signals received
+The Subscriber block reads data from the configured topic and output signals received.

 Properties
 ----------
-- **topic**: Hierarchical topic string to subscribe to
+- **topic**: Hierarchical topic string to subscribe to.

 Inputs
 ------